SDT PARTNER PROGRAM

 Secure Digital Transport (SDT) is a new category for moving sensitive data.
 Every major system roadmap will include SDT inside the next five years as a build concept and an overall business strategy.
 The partners who define what SDT looks like inside their vertical, their customer base, or their existing product line earn the relationship and the recurring revenue that follows.

 Botdoc invented the category and operates the SDT Engine that everything is built on.
 We are a partner-first company by design.
-Sales motion through direct enterprise representatives is the exception, not the rule.
-The program below maps to three distinct partner motions: sell, build, or embed.
+Sales motion through direct enterprise representatives is the exception rather than the rule across our customer base.
+The program below maps to three distinct partner motions, each tuned to a different partner profile: sell pre-built External Application Projects through your existing customer relationships, build your own vertical product on the SDT Engine, or embed SDT inside a platform you already ship.

 Resell Botdoc's family of External Automation Projects (EAPs) into your existing customer base under your standard customer paper.
 SecureMFP for regulated MFP fleets.
 SecureMyDealer for automotive retail.
 New EAPs ship under the Secure My family on a roughly quarterly cadence.
 Partner margin starts at 35 percent on deployment and recurring revenue, scaling toward 50 percent with volume tiers and white-label arrangements negotiated in the partnership conversation.

 Best fit: VARs, resellers, MSPs, MSSPs, MPS dealers, distributors, vertical compliance consultancies.
-If you already sell into regulated SMB or mid-market accounts, Track 1 attaches to your existing motion without a new go-to-market.
+If you already sell into regulated SMB or mid-market accounts, Track 1 attaches to your existing motion without a new go-to-market, without an engineering investment, and without changing how you book revenue.
+The partner relationship runs through standard reseller mechanics from contract through renewal, with deal-registration protection and per-EAP volume tiers negotiated in the partnership conversation.

 Build a product on the SDT Engine.
 You own the brand, the customer paper, the pricing, and the roadmap.
 Botdoc supplies the underlying transport, the API, scoping support, and developer enablement.
-Cloud Maven built Secure File Transport for Salesforce on this track.
+Cloud Maven built Secure File Transport for Salesforce on this track and ships it on the AppExchange.
 Edward Jones built SDX, an internal financial-advisor document workflow.
 VedaPointe built VedaPointe.Send for EPIC-integrated healthcare.
 Each one is a partner product, partner-monetized, Botdoc-powered.

 Best fit: Independent Software Vendors (ISVs), system integrators, vertical platform builders, agencies with a buildable customer base.
-If you have a market you already serve and a stack you already own, Track 2 lets you add a new product without rebuilding the transport layer.
+If you have a market you already serve and a technical stack you already own, Track 2 lets you add a new product line without rebuilding the transport layer from scratch, without becoming a transport company, and without inheriting the compliance maintenance work that comes with operating an in-house secure-file-transfer stack.

 Integrate the SDT Engine into a platform you already ship.
-Two outcomes: replace a transport vendor you are already paying for, or open a new monetizable feature inside the product you already sell.
+Two outcomes from a Third Party Integration: replace a transport vendor you are already paying for, or open a new monetizable feature inside the product you already sell to your customers.
 A Third Party Integration (TPI) is invisible to the end customer.
 They see your product.
 They get the SDT benefit.
 You either eliminate a line item from your stack or unlock a pricing tier you could not previously offer.

 Best fit: hardware OEMs, platform vendors, established SaaS products with embedded transport needs.
-If your product already exists and is already in market, Track 3 is the lower-risk way to bring SDT economics into your stack without launching a new product.
+If your product already exists and is already in market, Track 3 is the lower-risk way to bring SDT economics into your stack without launching a new product line or training the customer base on a new brand they have to evaluate separately from yours.

 Value-added resellers and independent resellers selling into regulated SMB and mid-market accounts.
 Finance, healthcare, education, automotive, legal.
 You sell hardware, software, and services into existing relationships.
 Track 1 fits cleanly.
 If your customer base wants a Salesforce-integrated workflow, a healthcare-EPIC workflow, or a specific vertical build, Track 2 becomes available too.